sensu/sensu-docs/content/sensu-go/6.6/platforms.md

 ## Build from source

 Sensu Go's core is open source software, freely available under an MIT License.
-Sensu Go instances built from source do not include [commercial features][3] such as the web UI homepage.
+Sensu Go instances built from source do not include [commercial features][3] such as the web UI, single sign-on (SSO) authentication, and secrets management.
 Review the [feature comparison matrix][15] to learn more.
 To build Sensu Go from source, read the [Sensu Go installation instructions on GitHub][16].